Video Conferencing - Having Others Schedule or Start your Zoom Meetings

 • If you need to install the client go to the Zoom Download Center and download the Zoom Desktop Client.

-3. In the Schedule a new meeting popup, under Meeting Options, click Advanced Options to pull up additional meeting options.
+3. In the popup, scroll down and click Advanced Options to pull up additional meeting options.

-• They are eligible for a licensed Zoom account by being a current Virginia Tech faculty, staff, or student.
+1. Make sure the user is eligible for a licensed Zoom account by being a current Virginia Tech faculty, staff, student, or affiliate other than alumni.

 Top of page